Tim-J-Parbs/Rockfruit_Python_DHT/README.md

 Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!

-Written by Tony DiCola for Adafruit Industries.
+Written by Tony DiCola for Adafruit Industries, modified by Tim Parbs for Radxa boards.

 MIT license, all text above must be included in any redistribution